 So, let’s just start with the highlight - I got married 💍.

-Danger has featured in thse posts since On Being 26, 5 years ago, where I created an iPad app for her.
-She's gone from theatre-buddy to wife over the last 5 years, and it's been a really fun relationship.
+Danger has been featured in these posts since On Being 26, 5 years ago, where I created an iPad app for her.
+She’s gone from theatre-buddy to wife over the last 5 years, and it’s been a really fun relationship.

 Danger lives in the UK, so a lot of my conference travel has been motivated by our remote-ness.
 By travelling from NYC to the EU, I could spend some time with Danger back in England, or she could come along to wherever.
 This made being remote, over the long run, easier.

 I spent a lot of time talking with others about how I should ask her to get married in the run up.
 I know women get asked about the proposal a lot, and I want her to have something great to say for the rest of her life.
 She was coming over to NYC for 2 weeks, and I had the option to really do anything I wanted with that time.